GreenBeanio/VGCHARTZ-Web-Scraper/README.md

   - source env/bin/activate
   - python3 -m pip install -r requirements.txt
   - Depending on which script
-    - python3 vgchartz_scraper.py
-    - python3 vgchartz_scraper_full.py
+    - python3 vgchartz_scrape.py
 - Running After
   - cd /your/folder
   - Depending on which script
-    - source env/bin/activate && python3 vgchartz_scraper.py
-    - source env/bin/activate && python3 vgchartz_scraper_full.py
+    - source env/bin/activate && python3 vgchartz_scrape.py
 - Running Without Terminal Staying Around
   - Run the file with nohup
   - May have to set executable if it's not already
-    - chmod +x vgchartz_scraper.py
-    - chmod +x vgchartz_scraper_full.py
+    - chmod +x vgchartz_scrape.py